mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Conclusion and Future Work

-\vpara{Impact of embedding dimension.} To rule out the possibility that \onespace could actually preserve the view-specific information as long as the embedding dimension were set to be large enough, we further carry out the multi-class classification task on $S(0)$ under varied embedding dimensions.
-Note that $S(0)$ is used in this experiment because it has the need for modeling \preservation as discussed in Section~\ref{sec::synthetic}.
-As presented in Figure~\ref{fig::syn-varying-dim}, \onespace achieves its best performance at $D=256$, which is worse than \independent at $D=256$, let alone the best performance of \independent at $D=512$.
-Therefore, one cannot expect \onespace to preserve the information carried by different views by employing embedding space with large enough dimension.

-Besides, all four models achieve their best performance with $D$ in the vicinity of 256$\sim$512.
-Particularly, \onespace requires the smallest embedding dimension to reach peak performance.
-This is expected because, unlike the other models, \onespace does not segment its embedding space to suit multiple views, and hence has more freedom in exploiting an embedding space with given dimension.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-We studied the characteristics that are specific and important to multi-view network embedding. \preservation and \collaboration were identified as two such characteristics in our practice of embedding real-world multi-view networks.
-We then explored the feasibility of achieving better embedding results by simultaneously modeling \preservation and \collaboration, and proposed two multi-view network embedding methods to achieve this objective.
-Experiments with various downstream evaluation tasks were conducted on a series of synthetic networks and three real-world multi-view networks with distinct sources, including two public datasets and an internal Snapchat dataset.
-Experiment results corroborated the presence and importance of \preservation and \collaboration, and demonstrated the effectiveness of the proposed methods.
+We identified and studied the objectives that are specific and important to multi-view network embedding, \ie{} \preservation and \collaboration.
+We then explored the feasibility of better embedding by simultaneously modeling both objectives, and proposed two multi-view network embedding methods.
+Experiments with various downstream tasks were conducted on a series of synthetic networks and three real-world multi-view networks from distinct sources, including two public datasets and a large-scale internal Snapchat dataset.
+The results corroborated the validity and importance of \preservation and \collaboration as two optimization objectives, and demonstrated the effectiveness of the proposed \mtv methods.

-Knowing the existence of the identified characteristics, future work includes modeling different extent of \preservation and \collaboration for different pairs of views in multi-view embedding.
-It is also rewarding to explore supervised methods for task-specific multi-view network embedding that are capable of modeling \preservation and \collaboration jointly.
+Knowing the existence of the identified objectives, future works include modeling different extent of \preservation and \collaboration for different pairs of views in multi-view embedding.
+It is also rewarding to explore supervised methods for task-specific multi-view network embedding that jointly model \preservation and \collaboration.